uthcode/learntosolveit/source/pythondesign.rst

 It will execute a single string, since we invoked it with *-c*.
 To execute this single string, ``./Python/pythonrun.c: PyRun_SimpleStringFlags`` is called.
 This function creates the ``__main__`` namespace 'where’ our string will be executed.
-After the namespace is created, the string is executed in it To do that, you must first transform the string into something that machine can work on.
+After the namespace is created, the string is executed in it.
+To do that, you must first transform the string into something that machine can work on.